 - Serve finger foods that come in Halloween colors, such as orange slices, Cheetos, baby carrots, cheddar cheese cubes, Ho-Hos, black licorice, and blackberries.
 Make fruit kabobs by alternating purple grapes and cantaloupe on wooden skewers.

 - Create spider treats by inserting eight pretzel sticks (four on each side) into the filling of Ritz peanut butter crackers.
-With a dab of peanut butter, set two raisin “eyes” on top.
-(To accommodate children with peanut allergies, make your own cracker sandwiches using plain or flavored cream cheese as the filling.)
+With a dab of peanut butter, set two raisins “eyes” on top.
+(To accommodate children with peanut allergies, make your own cracker sandwiches using plain or flavoured cream cheese as the filling.)

 - Place chips and dips like salsa and guacamole in bowls on the food table.
 Prop small plastic spiders and rats up on the bowls.

-- Wrap one half of cocktail sausages in thin strips of a four tortilla.
+- Wrap one-half of cocktail sausages in thin strips of a flour tortilla.
 Place a dab of ketchup on the other end to look like a toenail.
 Call these “monster toes”.

 - Create artificial mist!
 Fill buckets halfway with water, and add dry ice.
 There should be enough water to cover the dry ice, and the proportions should be 2 parts water to 1 part dry ice.
 Warmer water will create thicker smoke, but it will disappear quickly.
 Cooler water will create thinner smoke, but it will linger longer.
 Place the buckets around the party area, but make sure the children can’t get into them.
 Dry ice is dangerous when touched.

 - Inflate a variety of white balloons with helium.
 Cover each balloon with a small white sheet or square cut from an old sheet, and draw eyes and a mouth on each with a black marker.
 Float the ghosts around the party area.
 For extra eeriness, insert a glow stick in each balloon before inflating.